-What this Virginia Medical Malpractice Case list is "all about"
+What this Virginia Medical Malpractice Case list is "all about":

-The medical malpractice verdicts, settlements and results published on this page are examples of malpractice cases in Virginia.
+The verdicts, settlements and results published on this page are examples of malpractice cases in Virginia.
 This list is obviously not exhaustive.
-The results published here by medical malpractice attorney Ben Glass are compiled from various sources, including news source, published and unpublished case reports and "word of mouth" reports.
+The results published here by Fairfax medical malpractice attorney Ben Glass are compiled from various sources, including news source, published and unpublished case reports and "word of mouth" reports.
 The Virginia State Bar requires that I tell you that this list is intended to be interesting but it is not intended to represent what may be recovered in any given case.
 (But you already knew that anyway!)
 Each case is different but the more informed you are the better off you will be--always.